merpcat/merpcat/README.md

 ## whoami??

-im pretty passionate about web development and enjoy creating interactive websites and alternate reality games. in my free time, im pretty chill and chill ;P
+im pretty passionate about web development and enjoy creating interactive websites and alternate reality games. i love cats, listening to music and hanging out with my friends :)

 ---